 Edith laughed.
 ‘Well, it’s true and you know it is.”

-The front door to the shop opened and our father stepped inside, briefcase in hand, grinning as he saw Edith trying to reach to unzip the dress from behind.
+The front door to the shop opened, breaking into my thoughts.
+Our father stepped inside, briefcase in hand, grinning as he saw Edith trying to reach to unzip the dress from behind.

 “Well, you look nice, Edith,” he said.
 “Special occasion?”

 Edith smirked and shook her head, tugging at the zipper.
 “Daddy…you know it’s Jimmy and my anniversary next week.”